binomed/WebRemoteControlSpeaker/README.md

  * ```sws-plugin-remote-pointer.js``` : Allow you to use your finger as laser pointer on the client presentation.
  * ```sws-plugin-sensor-pointer.js``` : Allow you to use your phone as laser pointer on the client presentation.
  *  More to come soon

+#### Spesifics installations

+* Reveal JS
+1. You have to check that markdown plugin is present in your presentation
+2. You have to check that you have the file lib/js/head.min.js in your presentation

 ### Use it